docker-archive/classicswarm/scheduler/strategy/README.md

 ## BinPacking strategy

 The BinPacking strategy will rank the nodes using their CPU and RAM available and will return the node the most packed already.
-This avoid fragementation, it will leave room for bigger containers on usunsed machines.
+This avoid fragmentation, it will leave room for bigger containers on unused machines.

 For instance, let's says that both `node-1` and `node-2` have 2G of RAM: